JenkaBY/home-accounting/README.md

 * pg 				version 0.19.0
 * PostgreSQL		version 9.6

-The application are deployed on [Heroku](https://home-accounting.herokuapp.com)
+The application is deployed on [Heroku](https://home-accounting.herokuapp.com)